-From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and wandering Europeans, Mozambique has long been a crossroads of cultures.
+From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and colonial Europeans, Mozambique has long been a crossroads of cultures.

 In the Beginning